 - 3.1.
 PBST stands for Phosphate Buffered Saline, pH 7.2, containing 0.1% Tween[®] 80. - 3.2.
 Polysorbate 80 (Tween[®] 80) is a nonionic surfactant and emulsifier. - 3.3.
+A dose is determined by the Registered Organization and is listed in the paperwork that accompanies the delivery of the product.
+The dose is typically a weight or volume with the exception of capsules or tablets in which the dose is either one or multiple capsules/tablets.
+The fill weight of a capsule is not the dose. - 3.4.
+Pooled product refers to the total combined doses of one lot of product.
+Typically, 20 doses are pooled. - 3.5.
+Batched product refers to the combining of individual doses from the pooled product to be tested.
+Typically, 15 doses of the pooled product are batched for analysis. - 3.6.
+Diluted sample aliquot is one measured dose of sample diluted, typically, 1:10 in PBST in accordance with LEB-603. - 3.7.
+BioBalls[®] are small water-soluble balls containing a known number of microorganisms that are used for quality control.

-Batched product refers to the combining of individual sample aliquots from a single lot of product into one sample to be tested. - 3.4.
-BioBalls[®] are small water-soluble balls containing a known number of microorganisms that are used for quality control. - 3.5.
-RO stands for an organization that is registered to manufacture and dispense medical marijuana in New York State. - 3.6.
+- 3.8.
+RO stands for an organization that is registered to manufacture and dispense medical marijuana in New York State. - 3.9.
 SM refers to Standard Methods for the Analysis of Water and Wastewater, 22nd edition.